Now, when should you hold your sales meetings?

 (Image Source: The Asana Blog)

 Prepare an agenda in advance.
 What will you be discussing?
 How long do you think the meeting should last?
 Who else needs to attend and what topics they need to speak about?
-Do I have any visuals or other materials that might help get my point across more clearly?
+Do I have any visuals that you might want to storyboard or other materials that might help get my point across more clearly?
 Will food be served?

 You can use a template as a guide for your meeting.
 Here are some things you might want to add to your checklist for this step: